israpps/HDL-Batch-installer/README.md

 >
 > But at the end I decided to share it here on github.

+__If this software was useful, please consider giving it a star here on GitHub, or a rating on PSX-place__

 ### Currently implemented features (unchecked elements are WIP)

 ----